yongjer/university-project/README.md

 # University Project

 This project is a university project that utilizes ROS2, PySerial, and NAV2.
-The purpose of this project is to demonstrate the integration of these technologies to create a visual SLAM system.
+The purpose of this project is to demonstrate the integration of these technologies to create a SLAM system.

 ## Requirements